USDC vs USDT - Which is the better Stablecoin?

-While nobody in crypto is particularly a fan of Fiat currencies, there’s a real need for a stablecoin to hide in when you expect a market downturn or simply while trading in and out of various cryptocurrencies — and while there’s DAI it’s currently does not have the technology or stability for this particularly use-case.
+While nobody in crypto is particularly a fan of Fiat currencies, there’s a real need for a stablecoin to hide in when you expect a market downturn or simply while trading in and out of various cryptocurrencies — and while there’s DAI it doesn’t have the trading volume and liquidity that USDT and USDC offers.

 Is USDT or USDC Safer?